Esri/esri-leaflet/README.md

 * [Terraformer](https://github.com/esri/Terraformer) - base library for other dependencies
 * [Terraformer ArcGIS](https://github.com/esri/Terraformer) - for converting geometries
-* [Terraformer RTree](https://github.com/esri/Terraformer) - client side RTree index for optimizations
+* [Terraformer RTree](https://github.com/esri/Terraformer) - client side RTree index for optimizations s

-These are currently included in `/vendor` as submodules.
+These are currently included in `/vendor` as submodules and are built into the `dist/esri-leaflet.min.js` file.
+If you want a version of Esri Leaflet without the Terraformer dependencies you can use the `dist/esri-leaflet.unbundled.min.js` file and include the Terraformer modules themselves.